 The main reason spam is so hard to intercept is that it could come from everywhere including your own computer.
-Nowadays, most of spam spread via botnets.
+Nowadays, most of the spam spread via botnets.
 Botnet is “a network of private computers infected with malicious software and controlled as a group without the owners’ knowledge”.

-According to spamhaus, the most infected countries by botnets are China, India, Russia and Vietnam.
+According to spamhaus, the most infected countries by botnets are China, India, Russia, and Vietnam.
 Myanmar is 90th which does not seem worrying.
 However, if we look at the rank per capita, Myanmar ends up 20th.
 This is more alarming considering this data is computed on the total population and not the total penetrated population which would obviously be lower for Myanmar than for the rest of the world.

 Services of such spam botnets are advertised on underground hacking forums, the Dark Web, via XMPP spam, or on sites available on the public Internet.

 Once your computer gets infected with a botnet, it will immediately start blasting emails all over the place leveraging the large email databases gathered over years by hackers.
 Most of the large mail providers use spam filtering systems as an attempt to filter out all the trash sent by botnets.
-But obviously these filters show their limits.
+But obviously, these filters show their limits.

 There are basically two methods to filter spams.

 The first type is content-based.
-Spam filters analyse email content and look for words that hit a “spam dictionary”.
+Spam filters analyze email content and look for words that hit a “spam dictionary”.
 The word-list is built up from existing spam records and will contain the usual suspects.
 Ex: “viagra”, “rolex”.

 The second type of filtering is list-based.
-Blacklists are records dynamically built and updated by security companies that contain emails as well as IPs, subnets and Autonomous System known as source of spam.
+Blacklists are records dynamically built and updated by security companies that contain emails as well as IPs, subnets and Autonomous System known as the source of spam.

 These blacklists are also fed through spam traps.
 Spam traps are email addresses that are released intentionally on the internet.
 Spam traps are real but invalid address under existing domains.